-2.1.
-This item deals with your overall organizational strategy, which might include changes in patient and other customer engagement processes and health care service offerings.
-However, you should describe the patient and other customer engagement and service design strategies, respectively, in items 3.2 and 6.1, as appropriate.
+- 2.1.
+This item deals with your overall organizational strategy, which might include changes in customer engagement processes and product offerings.
+However, you should describe the customer engagement and product design strategies, respectively, in items 3.2 and 6.1, as appropriate. - 2.1.

-2.1.
 Strategy development refers to your organization's approach to preparing for the future.
 In developing your strategy, you should consider your level of acceptable enterprise risk.
 To make decisions and allocate resources, you might use various types of forecasts, projections, options, scenarios, knowledge (see 4.2b for relevant organizational knowledge), analyses, or other approaches to envisioning the future.
-Strategy development might involve key suppliers, collaborators, partners, patients, and other customers.
+Strategy development might involve key suppliers, collaborators, distributors, partners, and customers.
+For some nonprofit organizations, strategy development might involve organizations providing similar services or drawing from the same donor population or volunteer workforce.

-2.1.
+- 2.1.
 The term "strategy" should be interpreted broadly.
-Strategy might be built around or lead to any or all of the following: new health care services; redefinition of key patient and other customer groups or market segments; definition or redefinition of your role in your business ecosystem (your network of partners, suppliers, collaborators, competitors, patients, other customers, communities, and other relevant organizations inside and outside the health care sector that serve as potential resources); differentiation of your brand; new core competencies; acquisitions or entry into new services to improve access, grow revenue, or reduce costs; new partnerships, alliances, or roles within them; and new staff or volunteer relationships.
-It might also be directed toward becoming a high-reliability organization, a provider of a high-end or customized service, an integrated service provider, or an employer of choice, or toward meeting a community or public health care need.

-2.1a(1).
-Organizational agility refers to the capacity for rapid change in strategy and the ability to adjust your operations as opportunities or needs arise.
+Strategy might be built around or lead to any or all of the following: new products; redefinition of key customer groups or market segments; definition or redefinition of your role in your business ecosystem (your network of partners, suppliers, collaborators, competitors, customers, communities, and other relevant organizations inside and outside your sector or industry that serve as potential resources); differentiation of your brand; new core competencies; revenue growth; divestitures; mergers and acquisitions; new partnerships, alliances, or roles within them; and new employee or volunteer relationships.
+It might also be directed toward meeting a community or public need. - 2.1a(1).
+Organizational agility refers to the capacity for rapid change in strategy and the ability to adjust your operations as opportunities or needs arise. - 2.1a(3).

-2.1a(3).
 Integration of data from all sources to generate strategically relevant information is a key consideration.
-Data and information might relate to patient, other customer, and market requirements, expectations, opportunities, and risks; financial, societal, ethical, regulatory, technological, security and cybersecurity, and other potential opportunities and risks; your core competencies; the competitive environment and your performance now and in the future relative to competitors and comparable organizations; your culture, policies, and procedures to ensure patient safety and avoid medical errors; your clinical outcomes; policies and procedures for access to and equity of care; technological and other key innovations or changes that might affect your health care services and the way you operate, as well as the rate of innovation; workforce and other resource needs; your ability to capitalize on diversity; opportunities to redirect resources to higher-priority services or areas; your ability to prevent and respond to disasters and emergencies; changes in the local or national economy; requirements for and strengths and weaknesses of your partners and supply network; changes in your parent organization; and other factors unique to your organization.
+Data and information might relate to customer and market requirements, expectations, opportunities, and risks; financial, societal, ethical, regulatory, technological, security and cybersecurity, and other potential opportunities and risks; your core competencies; the competitive environment and your performance now and in the future relative to competitors and comparable organizations; your product life cycle; technological and other key innovations or changes that might affect your products and services and the way you operate, as well as the rate of innovation; workforce and other resource needs; your ability to capitalize on diversity; opportunities to redirect resources to higher-priority prod-

-2.1a(3).
+- ucts, services, or areas; your ability to prevent and respond to disasters and emergencies; changes in the local, national, or global economy; requirements for and strengths and weaknesses of your partners and supply network; changes in your parent organization; and other factors unique to your organization. - 2.1a(3).
 Your strategic planning should address your ability to mobilize the necessary resources and knowledge to execute the strategic plan.
-It should also address your ability to execute contingency plans or, if circumstances require, to shift strategy and rapidly execute new or changed plans.

-2.1a(4).
-Your work systems are the coordinated combination of internal work processes and external resources you need to develop and produce health care services, deliver them to your patients and other customers, and succeed in your marketplace.
+It should also address your ability to execute contingency plans or, if circumstances require, to shift strategy and rapidly execute new or changed plans. - 2.1a(4).
+Your work systems are the coordinated combination of internal work processes and external resources you need to develop and produce products, deliver them to your customers, and succeed in your marketplace.
 External resources might include partners, suppliers, collaborators, competitors, customers, and other entities or organizations that are part of your business ecosystem.
-Decisions about work systems involve protecting intellectual property, capitalizing on core competencies, and mitigating risk.
+Decisions about work systems involve protecting intellectual property, capitalizing on core competencies, and mitigating risk. - 2.1b(1).

-2.1b(1).
 Strategic objectives should focus on your specific challenges, advantages, and opportunities-those most important to your ongoing success and to strengthening your overall performance and your success now and in the future.